10 Must Read Sports Betting Books

-If you’re looking for the best sports betting books that money can buy then we’ve compiled our list of must reads.
-Whether it’s something to read in bed before you head off to sleep or something to browse through during your train journey to work, there’s something in our top XX books for everyone.
-Our list contains autobiographies from well known faces, betting guidebooks and more.
+If you’re looking for the best sports betting books that money can buy then we’ve compiled our list of must-reads.
+Whether it’s something to read in bed before you head off to sleep or something to browse through during your train journey to work, there’s something in our top 10 books for everyone.
+Our list contains autobiographies from well-known faces, betting guidebooks and more.

 Sports Betting Books for Beginners

 If you’re new to betting and are looking for a guide or two to increase your knowledge then these are the books for you:

 The Definitive Guide to Betting on the Horses – Get it Here

 There are a few guides out there for beginners such as Betting on the Horses for Dummies but many of them take the basics to the extreme.
 They’re almost patronising!
 Instead, we highly recommend this definitive guide from the Racing Post.
 It contains advice from industry experts such as Graham Dench, Tom Segal and Paul Kealy.

 The Definitive Guide to Betting on the Football – Get it Here

 If you’re more interested in betting on the football then the Racing Post has got you covered yet again with this perfect introductory guide.
 As previously, they’ve pulled together experts, which includes Kevin Pullein the Racing Post football commentator, to create one of the best football betting books for beginners.

 The Betting Edge – Get it Here